trinhlehainam/Isekaijitaku/ansible/services/dozzle/README.md

 https://dozzle.yourdomain    # Public access
 ```

-## Deployment Workflow
+## Playbook Operations

-The deployment process follows these steps:

-1. **Docker Installation**:
+The playbook supports several operations managed via tags:

+1. **`check`**: Reports the status of Dozzle containers on target hosts without making changes.

+2. **`deploy`**:
-   - Docker is installed on all nodes using the geerlingguy.docker role
+   - Ensures Docker is installed and running.
-   - The ansible user is added to the docker group for non-root access

-2. **Agent Deployment**:
-   - Dozzle agents are deployed on designated agent nodes
+   - Deploys the Dozzle manager or agent based on inventory groups.
-   - Docker Compose files are created in the user's home directory under Docker/dozzle_agent/
-   - Agents expose port 7007 for manager connection
+   - **Skips deployment** if the target service is already running on the host.
+   - Creates configuration files (e.g., `docker-compose.yml`) in `/opt/docker/{{ service_name }}/`.
+   - Starts the containers.

-3. **Manager Deployment**:
+3. **`upgrade`**:
-   - Agent information is collected and formatted as a connection string
+   - Checks if the running version matches the target version in the templates (`docker-compose*.yml.j2`).
+   - If an upgrade is needed:
+     - Backs up the current `docker-compose.yml` file.
+     - Copies the new template.
+     - Pulls the target image using `community.docker.docker_compose_v2_pull`.
-   - Dozzle manager is deployed with the agent connection string
+     - Restarts the service with the new configuration.
-   - Docker Compose files are created in the user's home directory under Docker/dozzle/
-   - Manager either exposes port 8080 for direct web access or integrates with Traefik
+     - Waits for the container to become healthy and verifies the new image is running.
+     - **Rollback**: If any step fails, it attempts to restore the backup compose file and restart the original service.

+4. **`destroy`**:
+   - Stops and removes the Dozzle containers.
+   - Removes the configuration directory (`/opt/docker/{{ service_name }}/`).

 ## Configuration Templates